 - Ensure they treat debtors in a fair way.
 It is the responsibility of debt collectors to act in a fair way, and not to use any underhand tactics to try and get the debt back.

 - Always be transparent and provide clear, concise and factual information.

 - Be considerate and understanding of the difficulties faced by debtors.

 If Anglia Debt Collectors are intimidating you, and are not following the guidelines, you may want to consider reporting them to the OFT, who will take the case further.
-In some cases, they have been know to remove the license of debt collection agencies who are failing to adhere to the regulations.
+In some cases, they have been known to remove the license of debt collection agencies that are failing to adhere to the regulations.

 If you wish to make a complaint about Anglia Debt Collectors, you can do so by completing this online complaint form.

 Make sure you know where the debt collectors are coming from, as some even pretend to be from an external agency, even though they are a business arm of the original company you have the debt with.
 This is deceitful, and they may claim they already explained this to you, or that it is somewhere in the fine print.